ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 Recommendation systems are all around us:

  - Your social media feeds: Facebook, YouTube, Twitter, Reddit, Hacker News, etc.
- - Search results: Google, Amazon, Ebay, etc.
+ - Search results: Google, Amazon, eBay, etc.
  - Ads: All around the web

 They control a large part of your life: